Rural Section 8 Housing

 How do I find a Section 8 unit to rent?

-You may use your current unit or you may shop for a suitable unit in the local housing market.
+You may use your current unit with landlord's consent, or you may shop for a suitable unit in the local housing market.
 The unit must undergo an inspection and meet housing quality standards before approved.

 What if my family size changes when I’m in a Section 8 unit?